ali-who/Data_Science_Recommendation_Engines/README.md

 I. Exploratory Data Analysis

-Before making recommendations of any kind, I will need to explore the data I are working with for the project.
+Before making recommendations of any kind, I will need to explore the data I am working with for the project.
 Dive in to see what I can find.
-There are some basic, required questions to be answered about the data I are working with throughout the rest of the notebook.
-Use this space to explore, before I dive into the details of I recommendation system in the later sections.
+There are some basic, required questions to be answered about the data I am working with throughout the rest of the notebook.

 II.
 Rank Based Recommendations